-IGEL ~ Initiative against Leistungsschutzrecht ~ reports about Günter Oettinger still lobbying for Leitungsschutzrecht in an interview at the Annual Congress of the Association of German Newspaper Publishers (BDZV).
+IGEL ~ Initiative against Leistungsschutzrecht ~ reports about Günter Oettinger still lobbying for Leistungsschutzrecht in an interview at the Annual Congress of the Association of German Newspaper Publishers (BDZV).
 Oettinger had changed resorts to Financial Planning and Budgeting recently but had plead to Jean-Claude Juncker to continue to accompany certain topics like the European publishing law.

 Günther Oettinger, EU Commissioner for Digital Economy and Society, is now damanding publishers to swarm out in support for an EU version of Leistungsschutzrecht.
 What has failed miserably in Germany has to succeed EU wide, right?!

 VG Media ~ the society to protect copyrights of media companies here in Germany ~ hates the internet.
 Nobody is reading newspapers anymore.
 And if they do, they do it online with AdBlockers active to protect their eyesight and/or data volume.

 This can’t be right.
 BILD, Hörzu and other yellow press journals by Axel Springer have been top earning trash products the past fifty years.
 Doomsday if this would change somehow.
 And who is the villain stealing their money?
 Google is!
 With their search engine showing links to their glorious content and YouTube being more interesting than the same old shows on television all over again.

 Someone has to stop this!
 Someone has to unmake the internet.
 Search engines and AdBlockers in particular.

 In 2013 ~ that year our chancellor proclaimed how the internet is uncharted territory to us all ~ VG Media somehow talked our legislation to invent a law: The Leistungsschutzrecht.